I-140 Processing Times in June 2026: What to Expect and How to Prevent Delays

 For a greater breakdown, check out our current USCIS processing times guide.

-How to speed up Form I-140 processing time
+How can I speed up my Form I-140 processing time?

 Through premium processing, USCIS allows Form I-140 petitioners to receive a decision in: